-Figure 25: Presents the proportion, including 95% confidence intervals, of continuously enrolled members, ages 18-75 years, discharged alive after treatment for acute myocardial infarction (AMI), coronary artery bypass grafting (CABG), or percutaneous coronary intervention (PCI) in the year prior to the measurement year or with a diagnosis of ischemic vascular disease (IVD) during the measurement year.
+Figure 25: Presents the proportion, including 95% confidence intervals, of continuously enrolled members, ages 18-75 years, discharged alive after treatment for acute myocardial infarction (AMI), coronary artery bypass grafting (CABG), or percutaneous coronary intervention (PCI) in the year prior to the measurement year or with a diagnosis of ischemic vascular disease (IVD) during the measurement year and year prior and with an LDL-C screening during the measurement year.
 The blue dashed line indicates the statewide average.